marcoleder/samplesopra/README.md

 ```bash
 cp -ar /mnt/c/your-path .
 ```
-with . indicating to copy to the current path (in this case your home folder).
+with . indicating to copy to the current path (in this case your home folder).\
-You can check if the repository was successfully copied over using ```ls``` to list folders and files, as visible in [the screenshot](./copyFolderToUbuntu.png).
+You can check if the repository was successfully copied over using ```ls``` to list folders and files, as visible in [the screenshot](./copyFolderToUbuntu.png).\
 You can then delete the downloaded folder / repository from the Windows filesystem in the explorer.

+---

 ### Installation
-To install all required software to run this repository, open a new terminal (windows users need to open a Ubuntu terminal from WSL2) in this directory / repository folder.
+To install all required software to run this repository, open a new terminal (windows users need to open a Ubuntu terminal from WSL2) in this directory / repository folder.\
-For installation, we have written a shell script that will, according to the system you are using, install everything you need.
+For installation, we have written a shell script that will, according to the system you are using, install everything you need.\
-To run the shell script, run the following command and follow the instructions.
+To run the shell script, run the following command and follow the instructions.\
+See [this example](./runningScript.png) if you are confused.

 ```bash
 source universal_setup.sh